Skip to main content

 Prerequisites

-• An Aviatrix Controller with private network connectivity to the Kubernetes API server.
+• The Aviatrix Controller must have private network reachability to the Kubernetes API server.

-• The cluster’s API server security group (or equivalent firewall rules) allows inbound traffic from the Controller’s private IP.
+• The cluster’s API server security group (or equivalent firewall rules) must allow inbound HTTPS (port 443) from the Controller’s private IP address.

-• kubectl access to the private Kubernetes cluster.
+• You must have kubectl access to the private cluster to apply RBAC configurations.

 • Terraform installed if you plan to use Infrastructure as Code for configuration.